 - Central tenet of crowdsourcing is network theory,

-Appreciative Inquiry (AI) is usually thought of as a collaborative change approach for organization and community strategy and change.
-The AI model relies not on changing people, but, by using a behavioral approach to invite people to engage [that's crowdsourcing] and to build organizations and communities that they, themselves, want to work and live in.
+AI is usually thought of as a collaborative approach for organization and community strategy and change.
+The AI model relies not on changing people, but, by using a behavioral approach to invite people to engage [that’s crowdsourcing] and to build organizations and communities that they, themselves, want to work and live in.

 As sociology is the study of the development, structure, and functioning of human society, both AI and crowdsourcing tap into the sociological power of people potentially unfamiliar with each other or with the situation.